 - Welcome Home Surprise – I got this idea from Jen and Mindy who we wrote about on Girlfriendology.
 Find out when she’ll be back from her travels and have a cooler of food waiting for her.
 In Jen and Mindy’s case, it was filled with breakfast treats and juices so the first morning back was wonderful and welcoming.
 Everyone loves surprises so make her day when she’s tired from traveling home.

 - Hectic Holiday Help – Is there anything you can do for her to make her life easier?
 Can you show your girlfriend gratitude by the offer to help her prepare for the big meal or give her a gift certificate for you to assist with the upcoming holiday wrapping?
-Can you commit to dropping off dinner once per week through the holidays or offer to watch her children while she goes out running errands and Christmas shopping?
+Can you commit to dropping off dinner once per week amoxicillin online through the holidays or offer to watch her children while she goes out running errands and Christmas shopping?
 She blessed your life with her friendship.
 How can you show your appreciation and friendship?

 - Make Time for Her – Don’t neglect your friendship due to the wild, wacky holidays.
 Plan time together and make it a priority.
 Start by making sure she has a place to go for Thanksgiving or invite her to walk, shop or hang out with you over the long weekend.
 Meet her for coffee or a glass of wine and have those girlfriend conversations that you need to share.
 Show her, with your time and actions, how much her friendship means to you.